Can A NHL Player Reject A Trade?

 Conditions And Limitations of No-Trade Clause

 • The team can terminate a player’s contract with a no-trade clause.
-This is called a Buyout in the NHL.
+This is called a buyout in the NHL.
 However, the team will have to pay two-thirds of the remaining contract value.

 • When a player has a modified no-trade clause, he has to seek the permission of the team before he receives trade offers from any of the teams on his no-trade list.